Boras’ billions: baseball agent creates free-agent flurry

 Scott Boras Corp.’s overhead includes 137 full-time employees, training centers in Florida and California, and staff in Canada, the Dominican Republic, Japan, Mexico, Puerto Rico, South Korea, Taiwan and Venezuela.
 Among the departments are 35 researchers, 12 people in marketing, four other lawyers and two psychologists.
 Boras says his development and scouting division has 40 people across amateur leagues, the minors and majors.

 As of Aug.
-31, Boras represented 71 players on active rosters and injured lists, according to research by Major League Baseball.
-Just behind with 69 was Excel Sports Group, whose baseball division is headed by Casey Close, a former Big 10 Triple Crown winner at Michigan who is married to 1989 Miss America and former Fox News host Gretchen Carlson.
-While Excel’s players totaled a FanGraphs WAR of about 92 last season, Boras’ clients added to approximately 127, MLB research determined.
+31, Boras represented 71 players on active rosters and injured lists.
+Just behind with 69 was Excel Sports Group, whose baseball division is headed by Casey Close, a former Big 10 Triple Crown winner at Michigan who eschews publicity and is married to 1989 Miss America and former Fox News host Gretchen Carlson.
+While Excel’s players totaled a FanGraphs WAR of about 92 last season, Boras’ clients added to approximately 127.

 “He consistently signs the best young players in the game and produces cutting-edge results for them when they’re mature big leaguers,” said Jeff Moorad, who competed against Boras as an agent before becoming an executive with San Diego and Arizona.
 “Scott was always more focused on specific projected results, and I tended to focus more on comfort and feel, letting my own track record tell the story as it related to results.
 Scott would often predict what a particular outcome could be.”